marwahaha/qaoa-reference/README.md

 ####  WRONG: QAOA is just adiabatic computation

 Although there are many similarities, there are settings where QAOA improves upon adiabatic computation.
-See [Zhou+ 2018](https://arxiv.org/abs/1812.01041)
+See [Zhou+ 2018](https://arxiv.org/abs/1812.01041) and also [Brady+ 2021](https://arxiv.org/abs/2107.01218)